-- Radios are to be used strictly for the efficient administration of the meet. - Always assume that an athlete, coach, or parent with another radio is listening to your conversation, and conduct your communication in a professional and responsible manner. - Radios should never be used to transmit any information that could be misconstrued as being unprofessional in nature. - Radios should never be used to call attention to a swimmer (i.e. one official should not use the radio to ask other officials to observe a swimmer's stroke, turn, or finish). - Radios should never be used to tell jokes or off-color stories of any kind. - Abusive language or swearing of any kind, in any language, should never be used. - Radios should never be used to talk about any coach, swimmer, parent, or volunteer. - Communication of situations dealing with meet operations should be limited to those situations in which a "public announcement" would not cause embarrassment or harm. - Radios are typically used by the Deck Referee, Chief Judges, and Meet Referee.
-If an Admin Referee is used, he/she should use a radio.
-It can be helpful for the HyTek Operator to have a radio.
-Starters should not use a radio. - It is important to test the radios before the start of the session, to ensure that: - the radios are powered-up - the volume level is appropriate - the radios are on the appropriate channel - the radios are not switched to VOX (voice-activated) - Key the microphone briefly before speaking, hold the microphone key down during speaking, and stop speaking before releasing the microphone key. - Before using the radio during the meet, be aware of the starting area.
+- Radios are to be used strictly for the efficient administration of the meet. - Always assume that an athlete, coach, or parent with another radio is listening to your conversation, and conduct your communication in a professional and responsible manner. - Radios should never be used to transmit any information that could be misconstrued as being unprofessional in nature. - Radios should never be used to call attention to a swimmer (i.e. one official should not use the radio to ask other officials to observe a swimmer's stroke, turn, or finish). - Radios should never be used to tell jokes or off-color stories of any kind. - Abusive language or swearing of any kind, in any language, should never be used. - Radios should never be used to talk about any coach, swimmer, parent, or volunteer. - Communication of situations dealing with meet operations should be limited to those situations in which a "public announcement" would not cause embarrassment or harm. - Radios are typically used by the Deck Referee, Chief Judges, Evaluators, and the Meet Referee.
+The Administrative Official should also use a radio.
+It can be helpful for the Hy-Tek Operator to have a radio.
+Starters should not use a radio. - It is important to test the radios before the start of the session, to ensure that: - o the radios are powered-up - the volume level is appropriate - o the radios are on the appropriate channel - o the radios are not switched to VOX (voice-activated) - Key the microphone briefly before speaking, hold the microphone key down during speaking, and stop speaking before releasing the microphone key. - Before using the radio during the meet, be aware of the starting area.
 All officials should avoid speaking while a start is taking place-this can be very distracting to the Deck Referee.